FGM-148 Javelin

-The FGM-148 Javelin, or Advanced Anti-Tank Weapon System-Medium (AAWS-M), is an American-made portable man-portable anti-tank systems system in service since 1996, and continuously upgraded.
+The FGM-148 Javelin, or Advanced Anti-Tank Weapon System-Medium (AAWS-M), is an American-made man-portable anti-tank system in service since 1996 and continuously upgraded.
 It replaced the M47 Dragon anti-tank missile in US service.
-Its fire-and-forget design uses automatic infrared guidance that allows the user to seek cover immediately after launch, in contrast to wire-guided systems, like the system used by the Dragon, which require a user to guide the weapon throughout the engagement.
-The Javelin's high-explosive anti-tank (HEAT) warhead can defeat modern tanks by top attack, hitting them from above, where their armor is thinnest, and is also useful against fortifications in a direct attack flight.
+Its fire-and-forget design features automatic infrared guidance, allowing the user to seek cover immediately after launch, in contrast to wire-guided systems like the system used by the Dragon, which require a user to guide the weapon throughout the engagement.
+The Javelin's high-explosive anti-tank (HEAT) warhead can defeat modern tanks by top-down attack, hitting them from above, where their armor is thinnest, and is useful against fortifications in a direct attack flight.
+The Javelin uses a tandem charge warhead to circumvent an enemy tank's explosive reactive armor (ERA), which would normally render HEAT warheads ineffective.

-As of 2019, according to claims by the manufacturer, the Javelin had been used in around 5,000 successful engagements.
+As of 2019, according to claims by the manufacturer, the Javelin had been used in around five thousand successful engagements.
+By August 2021, fifty thousand missiles had been delivered to customers.

+The weapon made its combat debut in Iraq in 2003 and rose to prominence in the Russo-Ukrainian War, where it saw extensive usage by Ukrainian forces during the early stages of the 2022 Russian invasion.

 Overview

 Javelin is a fire-and-forget missile with lock-on before launch and automatic self-guidance.
-The system takes a top attack flight profile against armored vehicles, attacking the usually thinner top armor, but can also make a direct attack, for use against buildings, targets too close for top attack, targets under obstructions, and helicopters.
+The system employs a top attack flight profile against armored vehicles, attacking the usually thinner top armor, but can also make a direct attack, for use against buildings, targets too close for top attack, targets under obstructions, and helicopters.

 It can reach a peak altitude of 150 m in top attack mode and 60 m in direct attack mode.
 Initial versions had a range of 2000 m, later increased to 2500 m.
 It is equipped with an imaging infrared seeker.
 The tandem warhead is fitted with two shaped charges: a precursor warhead to detonate any explosive reactive armor and a primary warhead to penetrate base armor.

-The missile is ejected from the launcher to a safe distance from the operator before the main rocket motors ignite a "soft launch arrangement".
+In what is known as a "soft launch arrangement", the missile is ejected from the launcher to a safe distance from the operator before the main rocket motors ignite.
 This makes it harder to identify the launcher, though backblast from the launch tube still poses a hazard to nearby personnel.
-The firing team may move as soon as the "fire-and-forget" missile has been launched, or immediately prepare to fire on their next target.
+The firing team may move as soon as the "fire-and-forget" missile has been launched or immediately prepare to fire on their next target.

 The missile system is sometimes carried by two soldiers consisting of a gunner and an ammunition bearer, although one soldier can fire it.
 While the gunner aims and fires the missile, the ammunition bearer scans for prospective targets, watches for threats like enemy vehicles or troops and ensures that personnel and obstacles are clear of the missile's launch backblast.